Uvacoder/code-snippets/README.md

 ## GitHub Gists

-Currently in the process of moving away from GitHub Gists to using this snippets wiki.
-Here are the gists I shared that I didn't yet move here.
+Currently in the process of moving away from [GitHub Gists](https://gist.github.com/nikitavoloboev) to using this snippets wiki.
+Here are gists I shared that I didn't yet move here.

 ### Code